minagawah/react-widget-airport/README.md

   },
 ```

-I have 2 entries in the above, but you can only have 1.
+I have 2 entries in the above, but you can totally have only 1.
 I have 2 because one of them is for `SharedWorker`,
 and it has to be an independent file.